Josh236061/u-vote-it/README.md

 I want to Use SQL to create and populate a table of data.

 I want to Run SQL queries to create, read, update, and delete data from a table.

+## Acceptance Criteria

+When I Configure a Node.js application

+Then I connect to a SQL instance.

+When I Create and drop databases and tables.

+When I Explain and execute CRUD methods.

+When I Create schema

+Then I seed files for development and production.

+When I Write join statements

+Then I establish relations between data in one or more tables using primary and foreign keys.

+When I Explain the use and importance of prepared statements.